 Parks Canada scientists will return to the island at the end of this month to collect data related to temperature and flow.

-Water flow and thermal activity at hot springs on the island previously stopped following a 7.7 magnitude earthquake that occurred in Haida Gwaii in late October 2012.
+Water flow and thermal activity on Hotspring Island stopped after a 7.7 magnitude earthquake struck in late October 2012.

+"Parks Canada will continue to observe the situation throughout the coming months.
+We are hopeful," says Field Unit superintendent Ernie Gladstone.
 "Hotspring Island is a special place for the Haida and all visitors to Gwaii Haanas.
-This is a promising development but the mystery of what will happen to the hot pools continues,” said Ernie Gladstone, Gwaii Haanas Field Unit Superintendent.
+This is a promising development but the mystery of what will happen to the hot pools continues."